Herbert Smith

 Wartime Service

-An article in the Hertfordshire Express published on 4th of May 1918 reports he had been killed in action on 21st of March after having been in France for over three years on the Special Reserve.
+An article in the Hertfordshire Express published on 4 May 1918 reported Herbert had been killed in action on 21 March 1918 after having been in France for over three years on the Special Reserve.
 He had received a certificate from his General after having been commended for his excellent work.
-He was due to come home on a month's leave, usually given to an old soldier on completion of the term of service for which he enlisted.
+He was due to come home on a month's leave, usually given to an old soldier on completion of the term of service for which he enlisted, but was killed in action at Etrevillers, west of St Quentin on 21 March 1918.

 Additional Information